swutw/cpex_cv_forecasting/README.md

 # Steps for automatically downloading the figures

 (This won't work unless your manual steps work.)
- - Before you run them for the first time, you will need to make the files executable (on Mac/Linux: chmod +x run_forecast_scripts.sh, chmod +x run_update_latest_imagery.sh)
+ - Before you run them for the first time, you will need to make the files executable (on Mac/Linux: chmod +x run_forecast_scripts.sh)

 1. **./run_forecast_scripts.sh** will run all the steps in the manual section **BUT**